YOUR SAFETY IS OUR PRIORITY

 - All Sibley staff are wearing masks and have the option to wear goggles.

-- Each day we are screening our staff for symptoms and checking their temperatures prior to beginning work.
+- Each day we are screening our staff for symptoms.

 - If a patient or caregiver is deemed to be at risk for a COVID -19 infection, the physician will be notified and may reschedule the appointment at his/her discretion.

 We are aware that there have been questions regarding the COVID-19 vaccine and our patients.
 The vaccine has not been tested in children, so we have no data on it.
 Some testing has been done in patients >12 years.
 We cannot give any recommendations yet as it is not approved for use in the pediatric population.
 We encourage all patients to receive a flu shot this year, and if, and when they are eligible, a COVID shot.